How to structure your navigation menu for SEO

 The data will tell you how your users are experiencing your site.
 Structure your navigation in a way that benefits your audience, and the ranking improvements will follow.

-Hey there!
-This post ranks pretty highly on Google, is that how you found us?
+This post ranks highly on Google, want to see how we did it?

 Despite competing with thousands of sites that know a heck of a lot about SEO, our site shows up over 1,000,000 times each month in Google Search results.

-How'd we manage that?
 We built a strategy designed to outsmart our competition and win.
 It’s the same approach we’ve taken for our clients, and you can download our free eBook detailing it below.

 Get the same strategy framework we teach every single client.
 Follow these 4 steps to outsmart your competitors on Google and rank your website higher than ever.